GhostlyPy/cryptocli/README.md

 cryptocli check --crypto=BTC,ETH,etc.

 ### Available Crypto Currencies (You can check over 2,000 difference currencies but it would be way to much to list here.
-You can find the entire list [here]())
+You can find over 100+ supported currencies [here]())

 Bitcoin | BTC
 Ethereum | ETH